Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 Are fertility supplements the same for men and women?

 There is meaningful overlap — CoQ10, Vitamin D, and omega-3s benefit both sexes.
 But the goals differ.
-Women’s protocols focus on egg quality and hormonal support; men’s protocols target sperm production and DNA integrity.
-Zinc and CoQ10 dosing also vary between protocols.
+Women’s protocols focus on egg quality, folate, and hormonal support; men’s protocols target sperm production via zinc, selenium, and DNA integrity.
+Dosing also varies between protocols.

 Do I need to take supplements if I’m already eating a healthy diet?

 A nutrient-dense diet is the foundation, but it rarely provides therapeutic doses of key fertility nutrients.
-CoQ10 levels, for example, cannot be meaningfully raised through diet alone — food sources simply don’t contain enough.
-Similarly, Vitamin D levels are difficult to maintain through sun and diet without supplementation, especially in northern climates or high-stress periods.
+CoQ10 levels cannot be meaningfully raised through diet alone.
+Vitamin D levels are difficult to maintain without supplementation, especially in northern climates.
+And ~48% of Americans don’t even meet the basic RDA for magnesium from food.
+Supplementation fills the gap between what food provides and what fertility demands.

 What should I look for when buying fertility supplements?

-Prioritize bioavailable forms (ubiquinol over ubiquinone, glycinate over oxide), third-party testing for purity and potency, transparent labeling without proprietary blends, and clinically relevant dosing.
-Price is not a reliable quality indicator — some inexpensive supplements are well-formulated, while some premium products underdeliver on active ingredient content.
+Prioritize bioavailable forms (ubiquinol over ubiquinone, methylfolate over folic acid, glycinate over oxide), third-party testing for purity and potency, transparent labeling without proprietary blends, and clinically relevant dosing.
+Price is not a reliable quality indicator.

 Scroll to Top